-This perennial will require occasional maintenance and upkeep, and should not require much pruning, except when necessary, such as to remove dieback.
+This perennial will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-Allegheny Spurge will grow to be about 9 inches tall at maturity, with a spread of 15 inches.
+Blue Carpet Stonecrop will grow to be only 1 inch tall at maturity extending to 2 inches tall with the flowers, with a spread of 12 inches.
 Its foliage tends to remain low and dense right to the ground.
-It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This species is not originally from North America.